How to Become a Certified Lash Tech in 2022 (5 Easy Steps)

 1. Written Exam

-The written component might cover topics such as lash extension theory, application techniques, safety, and sanitation.
+The written exam will usually cover topics such as lash extension theory, application techniques, safety, and sanitation.

 2. Hands-on Exam

-For the hands-on portion, you will be given a model and will be required to apply a set of eyelash extensions.
+For the hands-on portion, you will be given a model (or asked to bring a friend) and will be required to apply a full set of eyelash extensions.
 You might be evaluated on the following criteria:

 - Client consultation